da-code-a/nms-blueprint-calculator/README.md

 ## Contributing

 Any and all contributions will be helpful.
 Just fork this repository, make your changes, and submit a pull request.
 I will review any and all pull requests in as timely of a manner as possible.
+Just make sure that you use `yarn commit "<commit message>"` rather than `git commit` to make sure that all commits have a built version of the react app available for the Docker container in Google Cloud.